masterfudge/sonic-pi-thin/README.md

 # sonic-pi-thin
-just some code i did for school pod cat intro for six minutes
+just some code i did for school podcast intro for six minutes